quickapps/docs/en/getting-started/about-quickappscms.rst

 What is QuickAppsCMS
 ####################

-QuickAppsCMS is a free open source CMS released under GPL license and inspired by most of the popular CMS.
-Powered by CakePHP v3 MVC framework makes this CMS the perfect development platform.
-A robust application fully expandable and capable of manage virtually any website, easy for both developers and users to work with.
+QuickAppsCMS is a free open source Content Management System released under GPL license and inspired by most of the popular CMS.
+It's quick to setup, quick to configure and extend.
+QuickAppsCMS is built using modern Open Source libraries and techniques; its core is powered by CakePHP MVC framework.

+Basically, there are three groups of users we’ve created QuickAppsCMS for:

+- End users: that want to focus mostly on creating and editing contents.

+- Designers: that want to create custom markups and change the look & feel of the CMS.

+- Developers: who need a system that’s easy to set up and configure, that’s easy to manage and maintain, but is also flexible and versatile.

 Features
 --------

-- **Content types:** Create your own type of contents. (default: ``Basic Page`` and ``Article``).
+- **Content types:** Create and define your own type of contents. (default: ``Basic Page`` and ``Article``).
 - **Field API**: EAV system which allows you to define any type of content
 - **MVC**: Clean MVC conventions thanks to CakePHP
 - **Fully Modular**
 - **Taxonomy:** Categorize your content
-- **Multilingual:** Publish contents in multiple languages.
+- **Multilingual:** Publish contents in multiple languages out of the box.
 - **Comments:** With akismet and captcha support.
 - **User management:** Role-based permission system
 - **Blocks & regions**